 Maybe you've been told you should never accept rental car insurance.
 But is that good advice?
 It depends.

-by Joe Soda in Business Insurance on Wednesday, May 11, 2016
+by James West in Business Insurance on Wednesday, May 11, 2016

 If you or your employees are renting cars for business reasons, it’s important to understand what your current business auto insurance covers.